Fomepizole: Mechanism of action

-Kinetics
+Pharmacokinetics

 Absorption and distribution

 Fomepizole distributes rapidly into total body water.
 The volume of distribution is between 0.6 and 1.02 L/kg.
 The therapeutic concentration is from 8.2 to 24.6 mg (100 to 300 micromoles) per liter.
 Peak concentration following single oral doses of 7 to 50 mg/kg of body weight occurred in 1 to 2 hours.
 The half-life varies with dose, so has not been calculated.

 Metabolism and elimination

-Hepatic; the primary metabolite is 4-carboxypyrazole (about 80 to 85% of an administered dose).
+Hepatic – the primary metabolite is 4-carboxypyrazole (about 80 to 85% of an administered dose).
 Other metabolites include the pyrazoles 4-hydroxymethylpyrazole and the N -glucuronide conjugates of 4-carboxypyrazole and 4-hydroxymethylpyrazole.

 Following multiple doses, fomepizole rapidly induces its own metabolism via the cytochrome P450 mixed-function oxidase system.

 In healthy volunteers, 1.0 to 3.5% of an administered dose was excreted unchanged in the urine.
 The metabolites also are excreted unchanged in the urine.